ryu10/sbc6802/README.md

 The bus connector supports [SBC-Bus 2.0](https://store.shopping.yahoo.co.jp/orangepicoshop/pico-a-008.html).
 Pin 38 is routed to 6802 VMA.

-If not using SBC-Bus, connect the 5V and GND pins to a separate power source.
+If not using the SBC-Bus, connect the 5V and GND pins to a separate power source.

 ## Software